jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

   - a tale of the Good King Markov
       - he was kings of a ring of 10 islands
-      - the second island had twice the population of the first, the third had three times the populaiton of the first, etc.
+      - the second island had twice the population of the first, the third had three times the population of the first, etc.
       - the king wanted to visit the islands in proportion to the population size, but didn’t want to have to keep track of a schedule
       - he would also only travel between adjacent islands
       - he used the *Metropolis algorithm* to decide which island to visit next
-        1.  the king decides to stay or travel by a cion flip
+        1.  the king decides to stay or travel by a coin flip
         2.  if the coin is heads, the king considers moving clockwise;
             if tails, he considers moving counter-clockwise; call this next island the “proposal” island